Our Staff

 • Highlight: ‘ ‘I always enjoyed researching the ways to influence people’s judgment, choices or behaviours in promptly addressing privacy and security issues as users act and respond differently to unprecedented threats based on their diverse needs, past knowledge and preferences.
 Therefore, it is essential to incorporate unique and varied aspects of human-centric needs and abilities into software engineering and cybersecurity.

-• Diksha is a CERC Postdoctoral Fellow at CSIRO’s Data61.
+• Diksha is a Research Scientist at CSIRO’s Data61.
 Diksha received her PhD in Computer Science from The University of Adelaide, Australia, with a thesis on “Enhancing Network Resilience through Machine Learning-powered Graph Combinatorial Optimization: Applications in Cyber Defense and Information Diffusion”.
 Before this, she received her Master of Technology degree, specializing in Cyber Security, from the National Institute of Technology (NIT) Kurukshetra, India.
 She obtained her Bachelor of Technology degree in Computer Science from the University Institute of Engineering & Technology, Kurukshetra, India.
 Diksha is passionate about advancing Artificial Intelligence in the domain of Cyber Security.
 Her research interests include Cyber Security, Machine Learning, Game Theory, Mining Large-Scale Networks and Graph Theory.

 • Address: Clayton, VIC 3168, Australia